 - Personal use of an employer-provided cell phone provided primarily for noncompensatory business purposes.
-See Employer-Provided Cell Phones, later in this section, for details. - Occasional personal use of a company copying machine if you sufficiently control its use so that at least 85% of its use is for business purposes. - Holiday gifts, other than cash, with a low fair market value. - Group-term life insurance payable on the death of an employee's spouse or dependent if the face amount isn't more than \$2,000. - Meals.
-See Meals, later in this section, for details. - Occasional parties or picnics for employees and their guests.

-- Occasional tickets for theater or sporting events. - Transportation fare.
+See Employer-Provided Cell Phones, later in this section, for details. - Occasional personal use of a company copying machine if you sufficiently control its use so that at least 85% of its use is for business purposes. - Holiday or birthday gifts, other than cash, with a low fair market value.
+Also, flowers or fruit or similar items provided to employees under special circumstances (for example, on account of illness, a family crisis, or outstanding performance). - Group-term life insurance payable on the death of an employee's spouse or dependent if the face amount isn't more than \$2,000. - Certain meals.
+See Meals, later in this section, for details - Occasional parties or picnics for employees and their guests. - Occasional tickets for theater or sporting events. - Certain transportation fare.
 See Transportation (Commuting) Benefits, later in this section, for details.